What is art? Introduction

 In 1963, artist Dan Flavin began creating sculptures using nothing but that ubiquitous modern lighting unit, the fluorescent tube.
 As a gallery for his work, Flavin bought this former Baptist Church in the town of Bridgehampton, Long Island.
 Flavin's astonishing luminous art is perfectly minimal, in one sense.
 He's taken an element of modern life, common to supermarkets, offices, even seedy motels, and emptied it of meaning, used it to create a series of implacable geometric forms.
 But why put all this in a deconsecrated church, and arrange it like a series of chapels?
 Though Flavin denied any spiritual aspect to his work, it's surely significant that he'd studied for the priesthood before becoming an artist.
 Is there a nostalgia here, a yearning for divine light to pierce the godless soul of modern life?
 Or is he saying that the very idea of religious transcendence, is nothing more than an illusion, like a neon sign to be switched on or off?
 You can read it either way.

-- Now watch the video about Banksy's art and copy out the topical vocabulary used in it.
+Now watch the video about Banksy's art and copy out the topical vocabulary used in it.
+Find the Russian equivalents.

 4.In the next video you will get to know about Jacob Lawrence's works of art from his Migration Series.